Redefined Possibilities

 Carolyn then went on to share that this story did not end there.
 About six weeks later, Carolyn's friend had realized that this young man had not attended church since the incident happened.
 She felt impressed to visit the young man's home - to tell his mother about the "revelation," she had received that day, and how grateful she was for this young man's part of her greater understanding of the Atonement of our Savior, Jesus Christ.

-After Carolyn's friend shared her gratitude with this mother, the mother then proceeded to share what had transpired her son returned home from Church on that fateful Sunday.
+After Carolyn's friend shared her gratitude with this mother, the mother then proceeded to share what had transpired for her son when they had returned home from Church on that fateful Sunday.
 He had been so traumatized by the accident that he had to be admitted into the hospital.
 The mother continued by explaining that her son had returned home the previous day.
 This mother, receiving her own inspiration, asked if Carolyn's friend would share the story with her son, which she did.
 The friend expressed her gratitude for him being there that day and allowing the Spirit to reveal and testify to her of the power of the Atonement.

 The following Sunday this young man came back to church.
 He sat down beside Carolyn's friend and held her hand throughout the meeting.